What Is a RACI Matrix? Definition, Examples, Uses

 • Not aligned to the agile methodology: Project managers using an agile methodology like scrum may find it redundant since accountability, ownership, and ongoing communication is built into the scrum framework (i.e., product owner, scrum master, and daily standups with the team).
 Additionally, agile focuses on team-based delivery and accountability, while the RACI framework and alternatives focus on individual responsibility and autonomous accountability.

-Free RACI Matrix Templates
+Free RACI Matrix Chart Templates

 A number of project management software solutions include a native RACI matrix template.
-Here are just a few we found:
+Here are just a few we found.

 We love this template from Smartsheet because it’s colorful, thorough, and includes room for every party involved in the project.
+Additionally, we appreciate the extra work SmartSheet put into these key areas:

 RACI matrix template.

-Pastel-colored RACI matrix template
+RACI matrix template ordered by task and stakeholder

 This template from the Academy to Innovate HR is a great choice for project managers who want to organize their team roles with an easy-on-the-eyes chart that evolves beyond the simple spreadsheet.